IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 With all the data cleared out, you should be ready to rerun the installer per above.

 Related to all this is a series of scripts at https://github.com/IQSS/dataverse/blob/develop/scripts/deploy/phoenix.dataverse.org/deploy that Dataverse developers use have the test server http://phoenix.dataverse.org rise from the ashes before integration tests are run against it.
-Your mileage may vary. :) For more on this topic, see "Rebuilding Your Dev Environment" in the :doc:`/developers/dev-environment` section of the Developer Guide.
+Your mileage may vary. :).